What is configuration drift?

 I once worked in the data warehouse for a national grocery store.
 With data entering the warehouse from dozens of different source systems, it was not uncommon for a structural change in the data from an upstream system to cause problems in the downstream reporting.
 The changes were often intentional, but the upstream teams had failed to communicate with their downstream partners about the impending change and the downstream systems broke as a result.

-Takeaway: Even carefully planned changes are drift in highly complex integrated systems if all impacted parties are not informed or included in the planning.
+Even carefully planned changes can cause drift in highly complex integrated systems if all impacted parties are not informed or included in the planning.

 Hotfixes are code changes made to address an immediate problem that cannot wait for the next planned release.
 To understand how they can result in configuration drift, let's return to the data warehouse scenario where the upstream changes are now causing problems downstream.
 VPs are hitting refresh on their Tableau reports and growing impatient.
 Emails and chat messages are flying.